Our curriculum is based around the National Curriculum 2014.

 This is achieved through enhancing pupils understanding of their place in a modern British culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and other acts of collective worship are delivered and discussions about prejudice and prejudice-based bullying are encouraged across the curriculum wherever the opportunity presents itself but are especially supported by learning in RE and PSHE.
 Curriculum work and educational visits also help to support children in developing their understanding of this area e.g. London residential visit including Houses of Parliament Workshop, Cornerstones Imaginative Learning Projects, BIG RE Day.

-All classes have access to computers, iPads, Chromebooks and interactive whiteboards within their classrooms which are directly linked to our school network.
+All classes have access to a range of iPads, Chromebooks and interactive panels within their classrooms which are directly linked to our school network.
 The children have carefully monitored access to the internet via our network as well as the use of a wide library of software.
 They also have access to secured online subscribed websites for the enhancement of further learning such as Times Tables Rockstars or Education City.
-Additionally, children are given lessons on e-safety regarding all electronic communication devices and how to report any problems in school and at home.
+Additionally, children are given lessons on digital literacy (formerly known as e-safety) regarding how to behave appropriately on all electronic communication devices and how to report any problems in school and at home.

-We teach Computing as a discrete subject as well as encouraging our children to use and develop their Computing skills across all other subjects.
-Our aim is to provide children with the skills to live in the 21st century and we are constantly up-dating our facilities to ensure our children have access to the best technology and resources.
+We teach Computing as a discrete subject to teach skills in the main areas of programming, information technology and digital literacy as well as encouraging our children to use and apply their Computing skills across all other subjects.
+Our aim is to provide children with the skills to live in the 21st century as Digital citizens and we are constantly up-dating our facilities to ensure our children have access to the best technology and resources.

 Design and Technology